gravitational/teleport/docs/4.3/trustedclusters.md

 !!! tip "Note"

     Trusted clusters work only one way.
-So, in the example above users from "east" cannot see or connect to the nodes in "main".
+So, in the example above users from "leaf" cannot see or connect to the nodes in "root".

+!!! warning "HTTPS configuration"

+    If the `web_proxy_addr` endpoint of the root cluster uses a self-signed or invalid HTTPS certificate, you will get an
+    error: _"the trusted cluster uses misconfigured HTTP/TLS certificate"_.
+For
+    ease of testing the teleport daemon of "leaf" can be started with `--insecure` CLI flag to accept self-signed certificates.
+Make sure to configure HTTPS properly and remove the insecure flag for production use.

 ### Disabling Trust